muhammadzkralla/zttp/README.md

 ## Introduction

-**ZTTP** is a minimal, zero-dependency, extremely fast backend framework written in Go, built directly over raw TCP sockets.
+**ZTTP** is a minimal, zero-dependency, and extremely fast backend framework written in Go, built directly over raw TCP sockets.
 Designed as a toy project for educational purposes, it draws inspiration from modern web frameworks like [Gofiber](https://gofiber.io) and [Express.js](https://expressjs.com).

 This project follows the Front Controller design pattern, a widely adopted architectural approach in web frameworks such as [Spring Boot](https://spring.io), [Express.js](https://expressjs.com), and more.